kailash-manasarovar/statement/docs/timeline/2023/june.md

     ![are you okay](../../content/images/are-u-okay.png)

 - At the time of writing I'm starting to believe "again" refers to events planned for me that will somewhat replicate the sexual abuse I suffered as a 16 year old in North London.
-- One of Dominic's students, Adriana Mihaila Mañas, she is 14 or 15, runs over to him in an affected way.
+- One of Domingo's students, Adriana Mihaila Mañas, she is 14 or 15, runs over to him in an affected way.
 I believe he has requested her to do so.
 - Playing in this concert is an enormous joy for me and exuberant doesn't even cover how I feel about this experience.
 - I'm so happy when all the piano students are photographed at the end of the concert, I must be grinning from ear to ear.
-- I notice that all the piano teachers, Paqui, Joan Carles, Dominic, are looking very unhappy, no smiles at all.
+- I notice that all the piano teachers, Paqui, Joan Carles, Domingo, are looking very unhappy, no smiles at all.
 I wonder now if it's because they're embarrassed at how happy I obviously am.
 I wonder if I appear drugged?
 There will be photos of this.
 - Underlying it all though is the stress from the constant gang stalking which I know is ramping up to something on Monday 12th June at the final chamber music class.
 - The recording of my performance that evening, and the photos, were never shared with me.